jumpt57/appengine-java-starter/README.md

 Guice.
 Guice combined with Endpoints allow to :
 * Avoid direct constructor calls and factories and replace them with the standard @Inject annotation
-* Remove the need for servlet XML configuration for Endpoints or filters
+* Remove the need for servlet XML configuration for Endpoints or filters through a web.xml (but it can be added for specifics use cases)
 * Create our own annotations to do AOP (for authentication of user or cron)
 * Inject components easily and create beans with the @Provied annotation
 * Use JPA with little configuration (still needs persistence.xml)